pocomane/brewed-in-the-apocalypse/bita.md

 scene of the game, and maybe additional rules.
 We will call it just "Playbook".
 You can use one included in this manual, or an external one.

-In the rest we will consider that the players and the scenarist choose a standard playbook, with all ready to start playing.
+In the rest we will consider that the players choose a standard playbook, with all ready to start playing.
 If this limitation seem too strong, you can refer to the "Your World" playbook included with this manual (practically it helps you to create an original playbook).
 You can mix